Master of Science in Education — Counseling, School Counseling Track Online

 • Develop self-care strategies and the ability to recognize and address issues of counselor impairment and burnout

-Duration: 7 weeks
+Duration: 7 Weeks weeks

 Credit Hours: 3

 Introduction to group counseling including an understanding of group processes, techniques, role of group members and leaders, ethics, and culture, selected group phenomena, processing of group dynamics and therapeutic movement, application of theory and theoretical techniques.
-The student is required to form and lead a group using a theoretical orientation, and to process the experience through tapes and class discussions.
+The student is required to form and lead a group using a theoretical orientation, and to process the experience through tapes and class discussions."

 Learning Outcomes